SwiftBoosterPack/CombineTestingBooster/README.md

-# TemplateBooster
+# CombineTestingBooster
-Repository which has default actions setup as well as license so that new repos can be created from the template
+Provides classes for testing Combine content

+## EmptySubscription
+`EmptySubscription` is as simple as that.
+Doesn't do anything, but can be used as a concrete subscription type.

+## CapturingSubscriber
+`CapturingSubscriber<Input, Failure: Error>` captures the values it receives to allow testing what a subscriber receives from a publisher.